Tahiti women's national football team

 The Tahiti women's national football team (équipe de Tahiti féminine de football) or Vahine Ura represents French Polynesia in international women's football.
 The team is controlled by the Fédération Tahitienne de Football.

+Overview

+In 2025, they participated in the 2025 OFC Women's Nations Cup, drawing two games and losing one in the Group Stage before losing to Vanuatu 0-1 in the fifth-place match.
+Later in November 2025, they participated in the first round of the OFC qualification for the 2027 FIFA Women's World Cup as one of the four lowest-ranked national teams in the OFC confederation.
+In the first round, they lost 0-1 to Cook Islands, ending their chance of participating in the 2027 FIFA Women's World Cup.
+Their last match of 2025 was a FIFA-sanctioned friendly against Tonga (which had lost 0-3 to American Samoa 3 days prior) in which they lost 1-4.

+As of November 2025, Tahiti is ranked 123rd in the FIFA Women's World Ranking.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.